R10Rasmus/AquariumController/README.md

 It is an ASP.NET MVC project.
 It run on the Apach server via Mono, see this guide https://medium.com/@shrimpy/configure-apache2-mod-mono-to-run-asp-net-mvc5-application-on-ubuntu-14-04-314a700522b9.

 If it do not work (it is using mono-2 insted of mono-4) then create a symbolic link to the new installation of mono.
-The link can be create like this: ln -s -f /opt/mono-2.10/bin/mono /usr/bin/mono

 # Version 0.1
 Version 0.1 it will support (it is NOT in version 0.1, it is under development):